 - Statement indicating that the Company has a current license with the City to provide end use service within the City of Springfield.
 Please provide license number or other identifier.

 - Summary of experience in designing, constructing, and maintaining fiber to the premises installations.

 - Summary of experience marketing and providing service to end use customers.

-- General description of area and map of proposed cluster with homes and businesses designated to be connected (does not need to be design specific).
+- General description of area and map of proposed neighborhood with homes and businesses designated to be connected (does not need to be design specific).
 Identify the number of connections.

-- Summary of design work conducted for the cluster (e.g. general overview of time spent in field/back office).
+- Summary of design work conducted for the neighborhood (e.g. general overview of time spent in field/back office).

 - Proposed demarcation point identified on map and general description of demarcation point.

 - Will the project be connected to SUB middle mile fiber?

 - Identified use of pre-existing SUB-owned conduit and estimated length of SUB conduit.

 - Proposed use of SUB property for staging and/or storing materials used in construction (if no proposed use, please indicate that SUB property is not required for storage and staging).